-Native to Europe and Asia.
+Deciduous vine, native to Europe and Asia.
 Grows to 6–8 ft., with lacy, soft green foliage.
 Early-spring blooms are nodding and bell-shaped, with four pointed sepals in white, pink, periwinkle blue, or purple, depending on the variety.
 An inner skirt of stamens is creamy white in most varieties.
 Blooms are followed by decorative seed heads.
 Plants are extremely cold hardy.

 From China.
 Fast-growing vine to 15–20 ft.
 Leathery leaves are divided into three glossy, dark green leaflets to 6 in. long; they droop downward, creating a strongly textured look.
 Creamy white, vanilla-scented, saucer-shaped flowers, 1 1/2–2 in. across, are borne in clusters in early to midspring.